Hannah-hope/Food-security-in-Kenya/README.md

 Yang, 2014).
 The adoption of analytics in agriculture has been increasing consistently; its market size is expected to grow from USD 585 million in 2018 to USD 1236 million by 2023, at a Compound Annual Growth Rate (CAGR) of 16.2%.
-Kiambu has a population of 2,417,735 that’s expected to rise at a high growth rate in the next decade.
 With shocks such as climate shocks and the latest COVID-19 pandemic food production continues to decrease despite the plummeting food demand and unemployment rates keep rising.
 As a result food prices will rise whereas household income continues to drop limiting a household’s capacity to access food.